KabirSamsi/KabirSamsi/README.md

   - **Other**: LaTeX, Git, Parsers (Menhir, Lalrpop, Yacc, JavaCC), Proof Systems (Coq, Idris)

 ## Projects 🌱
 You can view some of my larger public projects on GitHub including <a href="https://github.com/Saberchat/saberchat" target="_blank">Saberchat</a> (platform for schools & community organizations) and <a href="https://github.com/KabirSamsi/find-your-bird/" target="_blank">FindYourBird</a> (ID and information site for amateur birders).
+At some point I'll get them back on the internet.

 I'm currently working on a few projects including the following!